pymc-devs/pytensor/doc/dev_start_guide.rst

-The virtual environment will need to be activated in any environment (e.g. shells, IDEs, etc.) that plans to run the Aesara tests or add commits to the project repository.
+The virtual environment will need to be activated in any environment (e.g. shells, IDEs, etc.) that plans to run the Pytensor tests or add commits to the project repository.

 You can now test your environment/code by running ``pytest`` in the project's root directory.
-See :ref:`test_aesara` for more information about testing.
+See :ref:`test_pytensor` for more information about testing.

 For a general guide on how to provide open source contributions see `here